ripley57/ripley57.github.io/_posts/2020-10-13-post-linux-filesystem.md

 * rsync
   * Exclude directory: `rsync -avz --exclude VirtualBox_VMs /home/jcdc .` (See [here](https://www.thegeekstuff.com/2011/01/rsync-exclude-files-and-folders/))
 * Determine file creation time (see also [here](https://kodekloud.com/blog/file-creation-time-linux/#:~:text=to%20our%20terminal.-,Find%20File%20Creation%20Date%2FTime%20Using%20ls%20Command,creation%20time%20of%20a%20file.))
-  * Method 1: "stat filename":
-  Even on an ext4 filesystem (RH Linux), the "Birth" value was blank (apparently, it is down to the kernel if the "Birth" value is populated):
+  * Method 1: "stat filename" - But even on my ext4 filesystem (RH Linux) the "Birth" value was unfortunately blank (apparently, it is down to the kernel if the "Birth" value is populated):
 ```
 [wibble]stat myfile.txt
   File: '/home/fred/myfile.txt'